 But what are the main benefits in the shift towards digital learning; are there pitfalls to be aware of and what does this mean for tomorrow’s workforce?

 The primary benefit for individuals and businesses must be the agile and flexible nature of online learning.
-In today’s busy world, the ability to build learning around packed life and work schedules makes for quick and easy access and participation.
-To offer education largely on an individual’s own terms makes for greater responsibility and accountability, but more than that, it is about empowerment.
+In today’s busy world, the ability to build learning around packed lives and work schedules makes for quick and easy access and participation.
+To offer education largely on an individual’s terms makes for greater responsibility and accountability, but more than that, it enables empowerment.
 This is a strong motivator which can drive an appetite for learning and improve engagement.

 Globalisation in the digital age means that there are limited barriers to access information, from wherever you are in the world.
-Access to online education has become more democratised as a result and there are increasing numbers of cost efficient and valuable tools to improve the skills and knowledge for today, but also for the future generation.
+Access to online education has become more democratised as a result, and there are increasing numbers of cost-efficient and valuable tools to improve the skills and knowledge for today, but also for future generations.

-The outcome of an intelligent approach to online education and learning is multifaceted but in short, we are able to give greater access to knowledge, expertise and learning to a broader spectrum of people, regardless of location, experience and skills.
-In turn, this means we can play a part in upskilling and developing people in order to expand their minds, their horizons or their prospects.
+The outcome of an intelligent approach to online education and learning is multifaceted, but in short, we can give greater access to knowledge, expertise and learning to a broader spectrum of people, regardless of location, experience, and skills.
+In turn, this means we can play a part in upskilling and developing people to expand their minds, their horizons or their prospects.
 For this reason alone, we must champion online learning as an integral part of the future of education.